Three Intentions I'm Carrying Into the Second Half of the Year

 Conversely, there are other times where my phone erodes my ability to be fully present.
 I’ll reach for it when I sit down to read a book, go for a walk, or explore somewhere new on a vacation.
 Ironically, those are also some of the moments with the greatest potential for joy, creativity, and wonder.
 They’re experiences I don’t want to dilute with a screen.

-To ensure I’m successful with making the change, I’m practicing my go-to phone boundaries, including having it out of arms reach when I’m doing focused work, eating food, or in my bed.
+To ensure I’m successful with making the change, I’m practicing my go-to phone boundaries, including having it out of arms reach when I’m doing focused work, eating meals, spending time with my family, or in my bed.

-My husband and I are also leaving our phones in a drawer when we’re spending quality time together or with our son.
-It's a simple visual reminder that our phones don't need to join every conversation, every meal, or every ordinary moment.
+My husband and I are also trying leaving our phones in a box or drawer when we’re spending time together as a family or watching a favorite show.
+It's a simple visual reminder that our phones don't need to join every conversation or ordinary moment.

 Jim Collins once said: “If you have more than three priorities then you don’t have any.”